SUSE/skuba/ci/infra/azure/README.md

     (ugh!) or create a new one inside of the first master node and copy that around the cluster.

+## Enable Multiple Zones:

+It is possible to enable multiple zone.
+It can be set `enable_zone` to `true` and master/worker node will distribute sequentialy based on zones defined in `azure_availability_zones`.

 # Known limitations

   * nodes suffer a high load when skuba-updater runs for the first time